carsonSgit/ConcordiaNotes/ENGL_250/Keywords.md

 - Fantasy is a fiction of estrangement
     - Calls attention to what is liminal
     - Makes common things strange and surreal
+- Estrangement is a sense of wonder at magic
+    - Magic is also a possessement of certain figures

 ## Eucatastrophe